 FOOD & CARE RELIEF FOR COVID-19 IN RWANDA

 Because many parents in Rwanda’s poorer communities receive their income through temporary labor, the economic slowdown resulting from this virus means many families will have limited or no income coming in.
-And with schools closed, families now have more mouths to feed during the day and little to feed them.
+And with schools out for the summer, families now have more mouths to feed during the day and little to feed them.

 It is a dire situation for many.